SmithWillSuffice/ohanga-pai/content/blog/53_silo_tokens.md

 In an undergroudn unker silo with probably a hundred thousand citizens, why on Earth, or under Earth, would they use a physical gold token as currency?

-* Why not a ldeger book?
+* Why not a ledger book?
 * Why not their computers (which look like old Macintosh's_ LOL)?
 * Why not a stamped labour certificate?

-... all of whihc would be cheaper and more effiecnt and less theft prone than gold frickin' tokens.
+... all of which would be cheaper and more efficient and less theft prone than gold frickin' tokens.

 The goldbug mind virus runs deep.